 Jon Kenney, Maryland Community Organizer

+Jon is the Maryland Community Organizer at CCAN, working and mobilizing communities across the state to move Maryland beyond all dirty sources of energy that pollute our climate and harm public health.
+This includes working to move Maryland past coal, fighting toxic waste-to-energy incinerators, and organizing to stop the proposed Cove Point LNG export facility in Southern Maryland.
 A native to Maryland, Jon grew up in Montgomery Village and Damascus.
 He majored in Marine Science with a concentration in Geology at Eckerd College in St. Petersburg, FL.
-While in school, he was the president of the Coalition for Community Justice, a student group dedicated to bringing a living wage to the workers of Eckerd College.
-After graduating, Jon was a campus organizer for the California Public Interest Research Group, organizing on the successful “No on Prop 23″ campaign during the 2010 California mid-term elections.
-Afterwards, he started working for the Fund for the Public Interest, running canvass offices on environmental and social justice campaigns in California and DC.
-When he’s not at work, he enjoys hiking, camping, finding any live music he can, and exploring the nooks and crannies in the great city of Washington, DC.
+While in school, he mainly focused his studies on the science behind climate change, and was the president of the Coalition for Community Justice, an economic justice group dedicated to bringing a living wage to the workers of Eckerd College.
+After graduating, Jon was a campus organizer for the California Public Interest Research Group, successfully organizing in San Diego and Orange County against the “Dirty Energy Proposition” to protect California’s historic Global Warming Solutions Act.
+After the 2010 mid-term elections, he ran campaign offices for the Fund for Public Interest, a national non-profit.
+He raised money and built grassroots support for several environmental and social justice campaigns, directing offices in California, Arizona, and Washington, DC.
+When he’s not at work, he enjoys hiking, camping, finding any live music he can, and exploring the ins and outs of his home city of Washington, DC.

 Tommy Landers, Policy Director, MD & DC